 Union Day: Anniversary of the 1947 Panglong Agreement

-U Aung San and other AFPFL leaders were aware of the growing certainty of partition in India (and the creation of "Pakistan") and were worried this would set a precedent for Burma.
-And the British were concerned about the possible spillover effects of the civil war in China and the incipient war in Indochina; instability in Burma could, they feared, lead quickly to a communist takeover.
+General Aung San and other leaders of the Anti-Fascist People's Freedom League (AFPFL) were aware of the growing certainty of partition in India (and the creation of Pakistan) and were worried this would set a precedent for Burma.
+The British, meanwhile, were concerned about the possible spillover effects of the civil war in China and the incipient war in Indochina; instability in Burma could, they feared, lead quickly to a communist takeover.

 ICS U Tin Tut, Burma's only real expert on both financial and constitutional matters was a driving force at the conference.
+(U Tin Tut had played Rugby against Ledwidge when both were at school in England and got along well.)
 General Aung San himself showed considerable broad-mindedness and a desire to meet the expectations of the minority leaders.
 But the shadow of India and the approaching partition was all around.

-This photograph shows General Aung San shaking hands with Arthur Bottomley (then a Labour politician and Parliamentary Under-Secretary of State for Dominion Affairs).
+In the photograph, General Aung San is seen talking to Arthur Bottomley (then a Labour politician and Parliamentary Under-Secretary of State for Dominion Affairs).
 General Aung San underscored to Bottomley the impact India's looming Partition was having on Burma and the Panglong talks.
-Behind Bottomley is Sir Eric Mastig, a constitutional expert, who worked closely behind the scenes with ICS U Tin Tut, also an expert on constitutional and financial affairs (they had played rugby against each other at school in England).
+Behind Bottomley is the constitutional expert, W. B. J Ledwidge.